Cole Robson

 I care about solving hard problems cleanly: no ornament, no excess.
 My work centers on headless wargaming systems, agentic frameworks, and safety at scale.
+At root, it is a revolt against maximalist hand-waving.

 What I believe